MicrosoftDocs/visualstudio-docs/docs/data-tools/insert-new-records-into-a-database.md

 ---
 title: Insert new records into a database
-description: Insert new records into a database using the TableAdapter.Update method, one of the TableAdapter's DBDirect methods, or command objects. ms.date: 06/01/2023 ms.topic: how-to
+description: In ADO.NET .NET Framework application development with Visual Studio, insert new records into a database using the TableAdapter.Update method, one of the TableAdapter's DBDirect methods, or command objects. ms.date: 06/01/2023 ms.topic: how-to
 dev_langs: